Neptazane Side Effects

 Applies to methazolamide: compounding powder, oral tablet

 Nervous system side effects have included paresthesias (most often a tingling in the extremities), hearing dysfunction, tinnitus, taste alteration, drowsiness, and confusion.
-Flaccid paralysis and convulsions have also been reported.
+Flaccid paralysis and convulsions have also been reported.[Ref]

-Gastrointestinal side effects have included loss of appetite, nausea, vomiting, and diarrhea.
+Gastrointestinal side effects have included loss of appetite, nausea, vomiting, and diarrhea.[Ref]

 Genitourinary side effects have included polyuria, hematuria, and glycosuria.
-Crystalluria and renal calculi have been reported rarely.
+Crystalluria and renal calculi have been reported rarely.[Ref]

 Hypersensitivity reactions have included rare reports of toxic epidermal necrolysis, Stevens-Johnson syndrome, fulminant hepatic necrosis, agranulocytosis, aplastic anemia, and other blood dyscrasias.
-Photosensitivity has been reported occasionally.
+Photosensitivity has been reported occasionally.[Ref]

-Dermatologic side effects have included urticaria.
+Dermatologic side effects have included urticaria.[Ref]

-Metabolic side effects have included metabolic acidosis and electrolyte disturbances.
+Metabolic side effects have included metabolic acidosis and electrolyte disturbances.[Ref]

-General side effects have included fatigue and malaise.
+General side effects have included fatigue and malaise.[Ref]

 Ocular side effects have included transient myopia.
-This can usually be resolved with a reduction in dose or discontinuation of therapy.
+This can usually be resolved with a reduction in dose or discontinuation of therapy.[Ref]

-Hepatic side effects have included hepatic insufficiency.
+Hepatic side effects have included hepatic insufficiency.[Ref]

-More Neptazane resources
+More about Neptazane (methazolamide)

-Disclaimer: Every effort has been made to ensure that the information provided is accurate, up-to-date, and complete, but no guarantee is made to that effect.
+Disclaimer: Every effort has been made to ensure that the information provided is accurate, up-to-date and complete, but no guarantee is made to that effect.
 In addition, the drug information contained herein may be time sensitive and should not be utilized as a reference resource beyond the date hereof.
-This information does not endorse drugs, diagnose patients, or recommend therapy.
-This drug information is a reference resource designed as supplement to, and not a substitute for, the expertise, skill , knowledge, and judgement of healthcare practitioners in patient care.
-The absence of a warning for a given drug or drug combination in no way should be construed to indicate that the drug of drug combination is safe, effective, or appropriate for any given patient.
-Drugs.com does not assume any responsibility for any aspect of healthcare administered with the aid of information provided.
+This material does not endorse drugs, diagnose patients, or recommend therapy.
+This information is a reference resource designed as supplement to, and not a substitute for, the expertise, skill , knowledge, and judgement of healthcare practitioners in patient care.
+The absence of a warning for a given drug or combination thereof in no way should be construed to indicate safety, effectiveness, or appropriateness for any given patient.
+Drugs.com does not assume any responsibility for any aspect of healthcare administered with the aid of materials provided.
 The information contained herein is not intended to cover all possible uses, directions, precautions, warnings, drug interactions, allergic reactions, or adverse effects.
-If you have questions about the drugs you are taking, check with your doctor, nurse, or pharmacist.
+If you have questions about the substances you are taking, check with your doctor, nurse, or pharmacist.